Christoffer Valkendorff: Gotland, Roskildegaard and Salling

 Valkendorff was called home to Copenhagen in 1567.
 He lost the fief of Iceland in 1570 and was instead granted the fief of Gotland in August 1571.
-The situation on Gotland was chaotic but Valnendorf managed to restore piece on the island in just two years.
+The situation on Gotland was chaotic but Valnendorf managed to restore peace on the island in just two years.
 He then held the field of Roskildegaard in 1573-74 and was then granted Salling with freedom from taxes until 1580.

 Service in Copenhagen

 Valkendorff's years as a journeyman ended when he was appointed to treasurer (rentemester) in 1564.
 He handled the office with great efficiency and managed to reduce national debts.
 He was also appointed to stadtholder of Copenhagen.
-When Peder Oxe, the king initially failed to appoint a new Steward of the Realm but Valkendorff was put in charge of Bremerholm and the Nacy.
+When Peder Oxe died in October 1575, the king initially failed to appoint a new Steward of the Realm but Valkendorff was put in charge of Bremerholm and the Navy.
 In 1576, a reluctant Frederick II appointed him to Councillor of the Realm.

 After the death of Frederick II in 1588, Valkendorff assumed control of the guardianship of Christian IV.
 As "rent master" he delivered the dowry of 75,000 Danish dalers to James VI of Scotland, who had married Anne of Denmark in 1589.
 Valkendorff argued with Peder Munk about defects in the fleet that had prevented Anne of Denmark sailing to Scotland in September 1589.
 In the summer of 1590 the adverse weather and technical problems were blamed on witchcraft.
 Several women, including Anna Koldings, were accused and executed during the Copenhagen witch trials.

 His powerful position led to his downfall.
 In 1590 he had to vacate all his offices after accusations of abuse of power and the judicial murder of Magnus Heinason.
 Though not quite unjustified these accusations were probably mostly politically motivated.

 For some years Valkendorff kept in the background but gradually he regained his influence and at the accession to power of the young Christian IV in 1596 he was at last appointed Steward of the Realm, a post he kept until his death.
 During these last years of power he still showed himself energetic but somewhat more cautious.